ashpr-mlp/playfinder-test/README.md

 Deployed site to Netlify.

+All commits follow conventional commits.

 ## What didn't I do?

+Forgot to change the app suffix before it was too late so I stuck with app.
+Sorry about that.

 No state management.
 It would have added a lot of time and we would have had many missing features.
 Had to compromise here.